Viewing public RFDs.

 New API versions result in large diffs

 When a new version of a versioned API is added, Git detects it as a brand new file.
 For example, Omicron PR #9434 added version 12 of the Sled Agent API.
 Though the actual diff between versions 11 and 12 was small, GitHub displayed over 9,000 added lines for the new sled-agent-12.0.0-ffacab.json file.
-GitHub’s web UI could not detect that the new Sled Agent API version was a modification of the previous version.
+GitHub’s web UI could not detect that the new version was a modification of the previous one.

-Even simple doc comment updates result in extremely large files: Omicron PR #9623 changes just a few lines of formatting, but results in a diff of approximately 30,000 lines.
+Even simple doc comment updates result in extremely large diffs: Omicron PR #9623 changes a few lines of formatting, but results in a diff of approximately 30,000 lines.

-This issue has two important consequences: it is hard to review the changes in that API; and the number of lines changed becomes misleading.
+This issue has two important consequences: it is hard to review API changes, and diff line counts become misleading.

-For more about why Git cannot detect new versions of APIs as copies of previous versions, see [why-no-git-copy-detection].
+For more about why Git cannot detect new versions of APIs as copies of previous versions, see Appendix: Why can Git not detect copies?.

 Blame on versioned API documents is not meaningful

-As an alternative, it is possible to use blame on the .rs files that act as the source of truth.
-But deeply nested type hierarchies can be scattered across many files, and having a single top-level file to blame is valuable.
+As an alternative, blame can be run on the .rs files that serve as the source of truth.
+But deeply nested type hierarchies can be scattered across many files, and being able to blame a single top-level file is valuable.

 Working copy size

 Each new version of an API increases working copy size.
-In Omicron, as of revision 90a0c4b, the openapi subdirectory is 12 MiB out of a total working copy size of 63 MiB (full output).
-This is a relatively minor issue compared to the first two, but it is worth noting.
+In Omicron, as of revision 7c56d21 (shortly before Git stub storage was enabled), the openapi subdirectory was 33 MiB (43%) out of a total working copy size of 76 MiB.
+This was a minor issue compared to the first two, but worth noting since the size grows with each new version.

 Determinations

-To resolve the [issues] outlined above, this RFD proposes a new method of storage for older API versions: Git ref files.
+To resolve the Issues with versioned API storage outlined above, this RFD proposes a new method of storage for older API versions: Git stub files.

 99c3f3ef97f80d1401c54ce0c625af125d4faef3:openapi/sled-agent/sled-agent-11.0.0-5f3d9f.json

-The <commit-hash> field is a full Git commit hash: 40 hexadecimal characters for SHA-1 repositories, or 64 for SHA-256.
+The <commit-hash> field is a full Git commit hash: 40 hexadecimal characters for SHA-1 repositories, or 64 for SHA-256 repositories.
 The <path-to-file> field is the path to a file at that commit, using forward slashes on all platforms, including Windows.

-A Git ref can be dereferenced, or followed, by reading the file contents at the specified revision.
-The format is designed so it can directly be provided as an argument to commands like git show:
+A Git stub can be dereferenced by reading the file contents at the specified revision.
+The format is designed so it can be provided directly as an argument to commands like git show:

 {